BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 > **Rationale** Onchain Payments are required for payments with higher amounts, especially to push client_balance_satoshi to the client.
 Onchain payments are also useful to onboard new users to Lightining.
 Lightning payments are the preferred way to do payments because they are quick and easily refundable.

 **Before the payment**
-- The client SHOULD already open a peer connection to the LSP.
-This will allow the LSP to open then channel instantly on payment arrival.
-See *4.1 Establish Peer Connection*.

 **Payment object**